 What we cover

-The BSA determines complaints about programmes on television, radio, and on-line and on-demand content that has previously been broadcast and content that is live-streamed by a broadcaster.
+The BSA determines complaints about programmes on TV and radio, as well as online and on-demand content that has previously been broadcast.
 We don’t deal with complaints about advertising (unless it’s a promo about a programme), on-demand content not previously broadcast, written publications and some matters which are in the broadcaster's discretion.

-We can hear complaints about programmes, parts of programmes or promos/trailers for programmes that you may see or hear on:
+We can hear complaints about programmes or promos/trailers for programmes on:

 Online or on-demand

 You can complain to us about something you’ve seen online if the programme was also broadcast on TV or radio and you can point to that broadcast within the last 20 working days.
 You’ll need to give details of the original broadcast – ie, the broadcaster, channel or station, date and time.

 Generally we don’t consider complaints about on-demand content, except for programmes on Neon, which we may consider under a special agreement.
 Please contact us if you’ve seen something that concerns you, and we’ll try to help or direct you to the agency that can.

 We hear complaints about ‘election programmes’ on TV or radio.
 These are advertisements by or for a party or candidate in the election period.
 These complaints can be made directly to the BSA.
 Complaints about other election-related broadcasts, such as news and satire, must be made to the broadcaster first.

 The Electoral Commission, Advertising Standards Authority and NZ Media Council also deal with complaints about election advertising and coverage.
 For more information about the roles of these agencies and who you should contact, see our Who does what? elections guide.

 The broadcaster will be able to assist with complaints or issues relating to: